What is a Failed Force Test?

-The HSE recommend that forces should be periodically checked as part of a routine maintenance programme.
+The HSE recommend that all forces should be periodically checked on electric gates as part of a routine maintenance programme.

-It is not unusual for the readings to be extremely high and any professional gate company has to switch the gates off and leave them open.
-They do this, not to inconvenience the customer but to protect them and their company.
+If the readings are found to be extremely high, then any professional gate company has to take action and switch the gates off and leave them in the open position.
+This is done, not to inconvenience the gate owner, but to protect them and the company from a serious situation.

-However, some of the readings may only be slightly above the set values and not present any safety issue in reality but in these days of the ‘no win no fee’ culture, any failure will take some explaining.
-If a gate company leaves a gate in operation with these readings, they still remain liable.
+In some cases the readings may only be slightly above the set values and do not present any safety issue in reality, however we live in times of the ‘no win no fee’, and any failure leading to prosecution will take some defending.
+Unfortunately, if a Gate Company leaves a gate in operation with these slightly above readings, they still remain liable.

 What might have caused it?